How do I use shader debug information?

 Since this debug information is stored separately, it is not part of the capture and so if the debug information is moved or deleted RenderDoc will not be able to find it and the capture will show only what is possible with no debug information.

-Specifying debug shader blobs¶
+Manually Specifying debug shader information

 Separated debug shader blobs can be specified using a path and an API-specific mechanism, if the separation has been done manually.
 The path itself can either be an absolute path, which will be used directly every time, or it can be a relative path which allows the blob identifier to be specified relative to customisable search folders.
 If using a relative path, it can be as simple as a filename.

-category.
-You can configure as many search directories as you wish, and they will be searched in the listed order.
+The search folders for shader debug info are specified in the settings window, under the Core category.
+You can configure as many search directories as you wish, and they will be searched in the listed order according to the above search algorithm.

 Using the D3D11 API you can specify the path at runtime: